 Lowell General Hospital and BlueWave Expand Community Solar Access

 By enrolling in a community solar subscription, residents can lower their electricity costs while supporting a local solar farm.
-As the solar farm generates electricity, utilities calculate the amount produced and convert it into a dollar value as a solar credit which is then applied to subscribers' monthly electricity bills reducing the amount they owe.
-The projects in this new portfolio are expected to be fully operational by the end of 2024.
-Additionally, BlueWave is actively expanding its efforts with projects under development in both Massachusetts and neighbouring states.
-Currently, BlueWave has secured future solar project sites in 11 states with nearly 500 MWDC of solar capacity in active development.
+When a solar farm generates electricity, the utility calculates its output and converts it into a dollar-value credit, which is then applied to subscribers’ monthly electricity bills to reduce the amount they owe.